“What we need is more people who specialize in the impossible.”

 Between 1993 and 2002 Stuart was a producer and strategist for Interactive TV (including the first children’s Interactive TV shows in Europe), Web, mobile devices, games platforms, and museum displays.
 He has twice been a judge on both the BAFTA Interactive Awards and the Big Chip Awards.

-In 2002 he was awarded a NESTA Fellowship in order to bring his impossible consultancy to a broad range of industries in science, technology, and art.
+In 2002 he was awarded a NESTA Fellowship in Applied Magic in order to bring his impossible consultancy to a broad range of industries in science, technology, and art.

 Stuart has been an assessor for Innovate UK since 2013 and also advises on innovation and technology projects to a range of government and commercial organisations, most recently on investment in Quantified Self, Internet of Things, and Big Data in Healthcare, Urban Spaces, Sustainability, Retail, and UX.